 L.A.
 Care and/or PPGs shall have procedures in place that require members who deliver vaginally, or by caesarean section, to be provided appropriate maternity benefits as required by the Newborn and Mother Health Act of 1997.
 Prior authorization is not required for these benefits as follows:

-- Post partum stay of 48 hours following normal vaginal delivery - Post partum stay of 96 hours following caesarean section delivery discharge or 96 hours post cesarean section, when prescribed by the treating physician.
+- Post partum stay of 48 hours following normal vaginal delivery - Post partum stay of 96 hours following caesarean section delivery up plans in the member's medical record.